Lounge music: Lounge singers

-"Swinging" music of the era is also considered "lounge" and consisted of a schmaltzy continuation of the swing jazz era of the 1930s and 1940s, but with more of an emphasis on the vocalist.
-Soft and gentle vocalists such as Frank Sinatra, Dean Martin, Dooley Wilson, Pat Boone, Bobby Darin, Jackie Gleason, Wayne Newton, Louis Prima, Sam Butera and Bobby Vinton are notable examples of lounge music.
+"Swinging" music of the era is also considered "lounge" and consisted of a continuation of the swing jazz era of the 1930s and 1940s, but with more of an emphasis on the vocalist.
+Soft and gentle vocalists such as Frank Sinatra, Dean Martin, Dooley Wilson, Pat Boone, Bobby Darin, Jackie Gleason, Wayne Newton, Louis Prima, Sam Butera, Bing Crosby, Perry Como, Sammy Davis Jr., Louis Armstrong and Bobby Vinton are notable examples of lounge music.
+Female lounge singers include Julie London, Dinah Washington, Nina Simone, Ella Fitzgerald, Keely Smith, Peggy Lee, Sarah Vaughan, Billie Holiday, Etta James, Mrs. Miller, Lesley Gore, Rosemary Clooney and Blossom Dearie.
 The music of Burt Bacharach was soon featured as part of many lounge singers' repertoires.
 Such artists performed mainly at featured lounges in Las Vegas casinos.
 Documented pioneers of the Las Vegas lounge scene, the Mary Kaye Trio were first on the scene in the early 1950s.

 Lounge singers have a lengthy history stretching back to the decades of the early twentieth century.
 In any event, these lounge singers, perhaps performing in a hotel or cocktail bar, are usually accompanied by one or two other musicians, and they favor cover songs composed by others, especially pop standards, many deriving from the days of Tin Pan Alley.

 Many well-known performers got their start as lounge singers and musicians.
 Billy Joel worked in a piano bar for six months and penned the song "Piano Man" about his experience.